qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 }
 ```

-This object manages some state - the currentSession (which is not used by this component, but by one of the others).
-The `createDiagnosticSession` action ensures the data is valid (delegating this to the NewSession object that is passed), and delegates to the session repository.
-It also does some error handling: its base class has some boilerplate to capture error messages, so that a UI component can show these.
+The `FacilitatorModule` manages the `currentSession` state on behalf of another component.

 The session repository is injected via the constructor.
-Our `main.js` does all the wiring, with a bit of helper code).
+The dependencies are wired up in `main.js`.

 _We started out with [Vuex](https://vuex.vuejs.org/) for state management.
 Vuex is highly opinionated on structuring state management.
-To some extent, this is helpful, as it guides developers in structuring their code in state, state mutating code, and (asynchronous actions).
-We found the usage of Vuex modules in UI components a bit noisy however and the way Vuex module are written a bit cumbersome._
+To some extent, this is helpful, as it guides developers in structuring code in state, code that mutates state, and asynchronous actions.
+We found the use of Vuex modules in UI components cumbersome and verbose._

 So we decided to roll our own, inspired by Vuex and our own experience with structuring domain code.
 We follow these guidelines: